What is DriverMaker Plus?

-DriveMaker is not meant to be used as a replacement for VPN, especially not in a multi-user environment.
+DriveMaker is not meant to be used as a replacement for VPN, especially not in a multi-user environment; however, there are many ways you can use DriveMaker successfully in a multi-user environment.
 FTP does not offer a way for files to be locked.
 In addition, FTP does not allow random file access, meaning that you cannot read from and write into files a specific points.
 Hence, you cannot use DriveMaker to run databases directly from storage and similar scenarios where random file access is required to occur in-place.

 You can open Microsoft Access databases directly from storage and they will work fine but the Access file won’t be locked.
 The database changes will be uploaded when you close the database.
 In the meantime, however, the database is not locked, so you can’t have several users accessing the database simultaneously, unless it’s read-only.

 Files are cached locally and uploaded in full when you finish editing.
 The same happens with directory contents for better performance.
 You won’t see immediately changes made by others if the other users are working on the same files or inside the same directory.

 DriveMaker is limited by FTP limitations as well as by the FTP server’s underlying file system.
 If the operating system at the FTP server side doesn’t support certain file names, lengths, or certain characters, DriveMaker will fail when accessing such files.
 NTFS supports unlimited file sizes and Unicode file name lengths of over 32,700 characters, whereas most other file systems do not.
 Use IIS7+ or BackupChain FTP server for best results and full compatibility.